mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 As smaetal swarms have spread from world-to-world, genetic drift has created wildly divergent species.
-Common variations include increased size of the swarming members (wingspans of up to 8 centimetres have been seen on Tahauri) and poisonous or hyperallergenic stings (on Drenghai, Moloaku and others).
+Common variations include increased size of the swarming members (wingspans of up to 8 centimeters have been seen on Tahauri) and poisonous or hyperallergenic stings (on Drenghai, Moloaku and others).
 Extreme caution must be exercised whenever swarming smaets are encountered.